aneojkeee/aneojkeee/README.md

 # Welcom to my page 👋

-My name is Vladislav.
-I'm from Russia.
-I am a beginner full stack developer.
+👨‍💻 My name is Vladislav, I am 28 years old.
+I am a beginner full-stack developer.
+I don't have any special achievements or outstanding projects at the moment, but every day I'm one step closer to my dream.
 I really enjoy writing code in Python.

 ## GitHub stats